kbroman/ProgrammingNotes/linux_setup.md

     no product key, chose Windows 10 Home edition, and said something like fresh install

-- Java

-- Minecraft

 - Backups (dejadup)

-- Change the wallpaper

 - better terminal

-- vlc

-- get camera to work in skype

 - Install ccache and use for compiling R